suatkocar/suatkocar/README.md

 # Hello, I'm Suat Kocar! 👋

 ## 💻 About Me
 Aspiring Software Engineer with a Master's in Computer Science from Manchester Metropolitan University.
-I specialize in cloud development and full-stack development, with expertise in Java, JavaScript, TypeScript, Python, C#, AWS, Next.js, Node.js, and React.
-I focus on building scalable web applications and optimizing user experiences, with a keen interest in continuous learning and technological innovation.
+I specialise in cloud development and full-stack development, with expertise in Java, JavaScript, TypeScript, Python, C#, AWS, Next.js, Node.js, and React.
+I focus on building scalable web applications and optimising user experiences, with a keen interest in continuous learning and technological innovation.

 - 🌍 Location: Manchester, United Kingdom
 - 🎓 Education: MSc Computer Science, Manchester Metropolitan University